strudelAndCoffee/vintage-etc/README.md

 ## Description

 This project demonstrates the server/database connection for an E-Commerce shopping site.
 The server runs on Node.JS and Express, and establishes RESTful API calls to a SQL database through MySQL and Sequelize.
 The repo does dot include any front end for user interactions, so testing the functionality requires an API testing platform such as Insomnia.
-The project also requires MySQL to be installed and having an account to access databases using MySQL shell.
+The project also requires MySQL to be installed with an account to access databases using MySQL shell.

 ## Table of Contents